sboursault/training/README.md

 Exercice :
 - Automate the accetance critera verification, _by priority order_

+For now, we can create a new account manually (the email is not verified).

 ```typescript
 describe('Basket discovery', () => {
     specify.skip('After login, the mini basket contains the items from my last session', () => {